greenelab/old-adage-server/interface/tools.md

 While `ngBoilerplate` makes heavy use of Node.js behind the scenes, you as the application developer don't need to really think about it much.
-Most of the interaction with Node.js will occur through Grunt (see next section), so you really only need to know how get the initial setup working.
+Most of the interaction with Node.js will occur through Grunt (see next section), so you really only need to know how to get the initial setup working.

 `package.json` is an NPM package description file written in JSON.
 It contains basic metadata about your application, like its name, version, and dependencies.